AdobeDocs/experience-manager-screens.en/help/user-guide/screens-release-notes-fp-201905.md

 * **Embedding a REACT application using the AEM SPA Editor and Integrating with AEM Screens Analytics**

 This section describes how to embed an interactive single page application using REACT (or Angular) using the AEM SPA editor.
-The editor can be configured by business professionals in AEM.
+Business professionals in AEM can configure the editor.
 It also describes how to integrate your interactive application with offline Adobe Analytics.

 See **[Embedding a REACT application using the AEM SPA Editor and Integrating with AEM Screens Analytics](embedding-react-app.md)** for more details.